yyfyfyang/apollo/docs/en/extension/portal-how-to-implement-user-login-function.md

     base: "dc=example,dc=com"
     username: "admin" # Configure administrator account for searching and matching users
     password: "password"
-    searchFilter: "(sAMAccountName={0})" # user filter, use this filter to search for users when logging in
+    search-filter: "(sAMAccountName={0})" # user filter, use this filter to search for users when logging in
     urls:
     - "ldap://1.1.1.1:389"

 ldap:
   mapping: # Configure the ldap attribute
-    objectClass: "user" # ldap user objectClass configuration
+    object-class: "user" # ldap user objectClass configuration
-    loginId: "sAMAccountName" # the unique id of the ldap user, used as the login id
+    login-id: "sAMAccountName" # the unique id of the ldap user, used as the login id
-    userDisplayName: "cn" # ldap user name, used as display name
+    user-display-name: "cn" # ldap user name, used as display name
     email: "userPrincipalName" # ldap mailbox attribute
   filter: # optional, configure filter, currently only support memberOf
     memberOf: "CN=ServiceDEV,OU=test,DC=example,DC=com|CN=WebDEV,OU=test,DC=example,DC=com" # Only allow users with memberOf attribute of ServiceDEV and WebDEV to access